linesma/Optimus-Switch-Indicator-Argos/README.md

 This is a fork of argos-indicator-nvidia-prime by cyberalex4life located here: https://github.com/cyberalex4life/argos-indicator-nvidia-prime

-It has been updated to switch between the nVidia and Intel graphics cards on Optimus laptops using the Optimus-Switch program by dglt1 located here: https://github.com/dglt1/optimus-switch-gdm
+It has been updated to switch between the nVidia and Intel graphics cards on Optimus laptops running Manjaro by using the Optimus-Switch program by dglt1 located here: https://github.com/dglt1/optimus-switch-gdm

 Thank you to the authors of both programs.